HenryBass/python-cheatsheet/markdown/02_Flow_Control.md

 ### break Statements

+ "While True" creates an infinite loop.
 If the execution reaches a break statement, it immediately exits the while loop’s clause:

 ```python
 while True: